4A Games: Expansion

-On 12 May 2014, amidst the Ukrainian crisis and following the annexation of Crimea by the Russian Federation, 4A Games announced that they were to expand by opening a new studio in and moving their headquarters to Sliema, Malta to allow for easier operations inside the European Union, with the Kyiv studio continuing to operate for Eastern European operations.
+On 12 May 2014, amidst the Russo-Ukrainian war, 4A Games announced that they were to expand by opening a new studio in and moving their headquarters to Sliema, Malta to allow for easier operations inside the European Union.
+At the same time, the Kyiv studio became separately owned and continued to operate for Eastern European operations.
+It kept the 4A Games name, operating as 4A Games Ukraine until February 2025, when it was rebranded as Reburn, while the original company continued to operate as 4A Games Limited.
+After the release of the Metro Exodus DLCs, 4A Games Limited opened a second studio in Kyiv.

-The company was acquired by Saber Interactive under the Embracer Group for approximately US$36 million in August 2020.
-The publisher of the Metro series, Deep Silver, was already a part of the Embracer Group via Koch Media, making the acquisition a sensible one for both groups.
+4A Games Limited was acquired by Saber Interactive under the Embracer Group for approximately US$36 million in August 2020.
+The publisher of the Metro series, Deep Silver, was already a part of the Embracer Group via Koch Media, making the acquisition a "sensible one" for both groups.

-Prior to the 2022 Russian invasion of Ukraine in February 2022, Saber Interactive stated that all employees at 4A's Kyiv studio can relocate to other Saber-owned companies abroad if they choose to.
+Prior to the Russian invasion of Ukraine in February 2022, Saber Interactive stated that all employees at 4A's Kyiv studio can relocate to other Saber-owned companies abroad if they choose to.
 Like other Ukrainian video game studios, it became involved in the campaign to organize funds and support for Ukraine.

+In March 2024, Saber Interactive was sold to Beacon Interactive, a new company from Saber co-founder Matthew Karch.
+Many of the studios under Saber, including 4A Games, were not included in the sale.
+Embracer will retain the rights to the Metro series through its Plaion subsidiary.

+Technology

+Oles Shishkovtsov and Oleksandr Maksimchuk split from the development of S.T.A.L.K.E.R because that "its inherent inability to be multi-threaded, the weak and error-prone networking model, and simply awful resource and memory management which prohibited any kind of streaming or simply keeping the working set small enough for 'next-gen' consoles" along with its "terrible text-based scripting", which he explained led to the delays in the original game.

+There have been accusations that the 4A Engine is a modified version of the X-Ray engine used in the S.T.A.L.K.E.R series, instead of an original development.
+4A denied the accusations.
+Shishkovtsov also noted that porting the original engine to consoles would have proved extremely difficult.